JochenFM/art_prints_ms4/README.md

 Special thanks also to my fellow students on Slack.

-Some MS4s were a great inspiration for this project, especially Asuna Masuada's [Flowery Days](https://flowerydays.herokuapp.com/).
+Some MS4s were a great inspiration for this project, especially Asuna Masuada's [Flowery Days](https://flowerydays.herokuapp.com/) whose detailed section in her READEME file on deployment I adapted here.

 Thanks also to my mentor [Adegbenga Adeye](https://github.com/deye9) for his encouragement and for generously sparing an extra hour to try and help me display the products of the 'new arrivals' category on index.html